King's Consent: Origins and constitutional basis

 The origins of King’s Consent are unclear.
-There is evidence of consent first being invoked in 1728 when George II gave parliament permission to debate the Suppression of Piracy bill, which suggests that it has been part of the UK legislative process for several hundred years.
+There is evidence of consent first being invoked in 1728 when George II gave Parliament permission to debate the Suppression of Piracy bill, which suggests that it has been part of the UK legislative process for several hundred years.
 Prince’s Consent is a more recent development, probably no later than 1848.

-King's Consent is not a right of the monarch or of the crown under the prerogative.
+King's Consent is not a right of the monarch or of the Crown under the prerogative.
 The Office of the Parliamentary Counsel has stated that it is entirely a matter of House procedure.
 In 2014 the House of Commons Political and Constitutional Reform Committee undertook an investigation into the basis of the practice, and concluded after hearing expert legal and parliamentary evidence that consent is indeed a matter of parliamentary procedure.
-The committee noted that if parliament wished to abolish consent it could do so by resolution, without any need for legislation.
+The committee noted that if Parliament wished to abolish consent it could do so by resolution, without any need for legislation.

-The 1851 (2nd) edition of Erskine May: Parliamentary Practice stated that the practice was "founded upon parliamentary usage, which both houses have agreed to observe", and that as a result it "it cannot be misconstrued into any interference with the proceedings of parliament".
-The author defended the practice of prior communication between parliament and the crown on the basis that, without Queen’s Consent, if parliament were to dispose of the interests or affect the prerogative of the crown against its wishes, the crown would in any event be able to protect itself by refusing royal assent.
-Queen’s Consent, then, he considered advantageous, as it avoided the need for the crown to exert its prerogative in such a way.
+The 1851 (2nd) edition of Erskine May: Parliamentary Practice stated that the practice was "founded upon parliamentary usage, which both houses have agreed to observe", and that as a result "it cannot be misconstrued into any interference with the proceedings of parliament".
+The author defended the practice of prior communication between Parliament and the Crown on the basis that, without Queen’s Consent, if parliament were to dispose of the interests or affect the prerogative of the Crown against its wishes, the Crown would in any event be able to protect itself by refusing royal assent.
+Queen’s Consent, then, he considered advantageous, as it avoided the need for the Crown to exert its prerogative in such a way.
 Recent editions of Erskine May drop discussion of the advantages of the practice, and simply state that under certain conditions consent is "required", leaving unsaid the implications of its not being given.